ThisIsSidam/random_datetime/README.md

 - **Automatic Filtering**: Automatically filters and ensures valid `DateTime` values based on the current date and the provided ranges.
 - **Edge Case Handling**: Handles cases like leap years, month-day mismatches (e.g., February 30), and ensures future or past date generation works smoothly.
 - **Error Handling**: If the random generation fails, the plugin retries multiple times before throwing an error.
+- **Simplified Constructor**: Use `.withRange` to quickly define a range for generating random dates.

 ## Installation